WentworthJin/Flask-Project/README.md

 ## Purpose of the Web Application
-The purpose of this <b>Web Application</b> is to provide fundentmental concept and small test of the <b>Swift</b> programming language, and offer feedback after for each test.
+The purpose of this <b>Web Application</b> is to provide fundentmental concept and small test of the <b>Swift</b> programming language, and offer feedback for each test.

-## Assessment mechanism
+## Context & Assessment mechanism
-We provide 10 questions that related to the tutorial materials.
-For each question, if user gives the right answer, the temperory
+- For the context, we created several tutorial pages for users ( login / non login) to visit and learn.
+In addition, a user cannot enter the 'Test' page unless he is registered, what's more, a registered user cannot view his profile page until he finished one test.
-<b>int Mark</b> will add 10 mark.
-Otherwise, if user gives the wrong answer, the temperory <b>string Feedback</b> will add the
+- The admin account is used for adding and deleting user's data, including their account and test's result.
+Only the admin user can visit the admin page, and perform editing.
-feedback for the current question.
+- We provide 10 questions that related to the tutorial materials.
+For each question, if user gives the right answer, the temperory <b>int Mark</b> will add 10 mark.
+Otherwise, if user gives the wrong answer, the temperory <b>string Feedback</b> will add the feedback for the current question.

 ## Architecture of the Web Application